peteroupc/peteroupc.github.io/random.md

 - **Pseudorandom number generator (PRNG).** A number generator that outputs seemingly random numbers using a deterministic algorithm, that is, an algorithm that returns the same output for the same state every time.
 (In this document, RNGs include PRNGs.)
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without truncating or compressing that seed.
-- **Period.** The number of random numbers a PRNG can generate in one sequence before the sequence repeats.
+- **Period.** The maximum number of random numbers a PRNG can generate in one sequence before the sequence repeats.
 The period will not be greater than 2<sup>`L`</sup> where `L` is the PRNG's _state length_.
 - **Systematic failure**.
 A failure exhibited by a PRNG, in a statistical randomness test, that always or almost always occurs regardless of choice of seed.
 This term is more precisely defined in S. Vigna, "[An experimental exploration of Marsaglia's `xorshift` generators, scrambled](http://vigna.di.unimi.it/ftp/papers/xorshift.pdf)", as published in the `xoroshiro128+` website.

 <a id=Unpredictable_Random_Generators></a>
 ## Unpredictable-Random Generators

-Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) are indispensable in computer security and information security contexts, such as--
+Unpredictable-random implementations (also known as "cryptographically strong" or "cryptographically secure" RNGs) seek to generate random numbers that are cost-prohibitive to predict.
+Such implementations are indispensable in computer security and information security contexts, such as--

 -  generating keying material, such as encryption keys,
 -  generating random passwords or session identifiers,